-But what do you use as an artificial ligament?
+What do you use as an artificial ligament?

-So the question always is, do you have occupational ligaments or do you use a patient's own ligaments?
-And certainly if there is any hyperlaxity or any college and issues is preferable to use artificial ligaments, and I've now moved to using artificial ligaments, even in normal patients, because why use attended that can be used for the ACL.
-Some of those change are the normal things you can use.
-So there is the last ligament which is available commercially.
-There's also a ligament called lockdown, also known as surgery leg.
-And these are basically, you know, polyester materials, some kind of plastic material, but it looks like a Vive that they tell you that incorporates into and, and becomes, you know, normal tissue and corporates on it.
-Whether
+So the question always is, do you use artificial ligaments or do you use a patient's own ligaments?
+And certainly if there is any hyperlaxity or any collagen issues it's preferable to use artificial ligaments, and I've now moved to using artificial ligaments, even in normal patients, because why use a tendon that can be used for the ACL at some other stage.
+There are lots of things you can use.
+So there is the

+LARS ligament which is available commercially.
+There's also a ligament called LockDown, also known as Surgilig.
+And these are basically polyestered materials, some kind of plastic material, but it looks like a weave that they tell you that incorporates into and becomes normal tissue and corporates on it.